In order to become a licensed CPA in Virginia, an applicant must first meet the 3 E’s: education, exam and experience.

 If the applicant has passed the CPA exam in another state or jurisdiction, the applicant must request the respective state board of accountancy to transfer their CPA exam scores to the VBOA.

-Pursuant to Board Regulation 18VAC5-22-100, prior to applying for a license, an individual must have been employed in academia, a firm, government, or industry in any capacity involving the substantial use of accounting, financial, tax, or other skills that are relevant, as determined by the VBOA, to providing services to the public or to an employer for a period that is the full-time equivalent of one year.
+The experience requirement includes being employed in academia, a firm, government, or industry involving the substantial use of accounting, financial, tax, or other skills that are relevant, as determined by the VBOA.
+The applicant must complete at least 2,080 work hours, or equivalent to one year of full-time employment.
 Whether other skills are relevant shall be determined by the VBOA on a case-by-case basis.
-Self-employment does not meet the definition of experience in accordance with § 54.1-4400, Code of Virginia.
+Self-employment does not meet the definition of experience.

 In order to use the CPA title in Virginia, an individual must be licensed in Virginia or a substantially equivalent state or jurisdiction.
 An individual must hold a CPA license in Virginia if providing services to the public and the principal place of business in which those services are provided is in Virginia.